tableturn/dymo/README.md

 ## Changes

+### 0.3.3

+- Adds some more spec.

 ### 0.3.2

-* Use protocols for dispatching labelling functions to implementation
+- Use protocols for dispatching labelling functions to implementation
-* Add generic `Taggable` functions for using the `Taggable.Protocol` protocol
+- Add generic `Taggable` functions for using the `Taggable.Protocol` protocol

 ### 0.3.1

-* Add support for `:binary_id` primary key for taggable structures
+- Add support for `:binary_id` primary key for taggable structures

 ### 0.3.0

-* `Dymo.Tagger.query_labels/2` become
+- `Dymo.Tagger.query_labels/2` become
   `Dymo.Tagger.query_all_labels/{2,3}`.
 See below for semantic of third argument.

-* `Dymo.Tagger.query_labels/3` become
+- `Dymo.Tagger.query_labels/3` become
   `Dymo.Tagger.query_labels/{3,4}`.
 See below for semantic of third argument.

-* This version adds support for namespaces.
+- This version adds support for namespaces.
 Namespaces allows to isolate labels. `Dymo.Taggable` generated functions can take as additional argument a namespace on which to apply the function.

   WARNING: no namespace means ~root~ namespace, not all namespaces.

-  * `set_labels/3`: set all tags for a given namespace, keeping others untouched
+  - `set_labels/3`: set all tags for a given namespace, keeping others untouched
-  * `add_labels/3`: add labels to the given namespace
+  - `add_labels/3`: add labels to the given namespace
-  * `remove_labels/3`: remove labels from the given namespace
+  - `remove_labels/3`: remove labels from the given namespace
-  * `all_labels/1`: returns all labels of the given namespace for a module
+  - `all_labels/1`: returns all labels of the given namespace for a module
-  * `labels/2`: return all labels for the given struct and namespace
+  - `labels/2`: return all labels for the given struct and namespace

 ### 0.2.0

-* Add compatiblity with Ecto 3.x
+- Add compatiblity with Ecto 3.x

 ### 0.1.x

-* Compatible with Ecto 2.x
+- Compatible with Ecto 2.x